gchq/gaffer-docker/kubernetes/gaffer-jhub/README.md

 JupyterHub with Gaffer integrations
 ===================================

-This Helm Chart deploys Gaffer's [JupyterHub Options Server](../../docker/gaffer-jhub-options-server/) alongside the [JupyterHub](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) Chart.
+In this directory you can find the Helm charts required to deploy Gaffer's [JupyterHub Options Server](../../docker/gaffer-jhub-options-server/) alongside the [JupyterHub](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) Chart.
 The 'options server' works in cooperation with Jupyter Hub to allow pre-configured notebook instances to be provisioned for users so that they can easily interact with HDFS and Gaffer instances.

 This chart adds the following additional properties to [`jupyterhub.singleuser.profileList`](https://zero-to-jupyterhub.readthedocs.io/en/latest/resources/reference.html#singleuser-profilelist):